BIOS-IMASL/RNA_13C_ChemicalShifts_Databases/README.md

 # Raw data

-This public repository contains the experimental and theoretical databases used for RNA backbone rotamers classification using 13C' chemical shifts.
+This repository contains the experimental and theoretical databases used for RNA backbone rotamers classification using 13C' chemical shifts.

 Two documents were uploaded: